splynx/docs/files/en/addons_modules/FatturaPA/FatturaPA.md

 **Nazione** - required (format must be like - IT)

-**Rif.Ufficio** - required (if Category = Private person then _Rif.Ufficio = CodiceDestinatario_ (_CodiceDestinatario_ see in the _Config / Integrations / Modules list / Splynx Add-on Fatturapa_
+**Rif.Ufficio** - required (if Category = Private person then _Rif.Ufficio = CodiceDestinatario_ (_CodiceDestinatario_ can be viewed in _Config / Integrations / Modules list / Splynx Add-on Fatturapa_
-), if Category = Company then set here your Office code)
+), if Category = Company then set your Office code here)

-Now, when you Installed and configured _splynx-fatturapa_ you can go to the _Administration / Reports / Fatturapa Export_ and export invoices in XML format.
-Look at the screenshot:
+Once you've Installed and configured the _splynx-fatturapa_ add-on, you can navigate to _Administration / Reports / Fatturapa Export_ and export invoices in XML format, as depicted below:

 ![1.png](12.png)